-What is Digital Advertising?: An Overview
+What is Digital Advertising?

-It leverages the popularity of trusted sites like Facebook, YouTube, Yelp, Google Search and more.
+Its power to leverage the popularity of trusted sites like Facebook, YouTube, Yelp, Google Search and more.
 In order to deliver services to their own customers, they sell you ad space on their websites.
 When you advertise on a platform, you are in effect supporting that platform that your customers love.

-And before we dive more into this digital advertising topic, here are some statistics you should know:
+And before we dive more into this digital media advertising topic, here are some statistics you should know:

 - According to Google itself, there are 3.5 billion searches made by users per day.